-Black Dragon continues to progress and de-risk the permitting and development of the Salave Gold Project in Northern Spain in the province of Asturias.
-With the western world opening their economies post the COVID-19 pandemic, the company was able to achieve a number of significant milestones:
+During financial year to date 2024 Black Dragon continued to progress and de-risk the permitting and development of the Salave Gold Project in Northern Spain in the province of Asturias.
+The company was able to achieve a number of significant milestones during the prior years, including FY23 and continue to focus on progressing the project in FY24:

-- (i) Salave Environmental Impact Assessment: In July 2021, Black Dragon via its Spanish subsidiary, Exploraciones Mineras del Cantábrico (EMC) submitted the Environmental Impact Assessment (EIA) to the Asturian Ministry of Mines.
+Salave Environmental Impact Assessment: In July 2021, Black Dragon via its Spanish subsidiary, Exploraciones Mineras del Cantábrico (EMC) submitted the Environmental Impact Assessment (EIA) to the Asturian Ministry of Mines.
 Following the submission of the EIA, Black Dragon has been working closely with Government of the Principality of Asturias in Spain to manage and work through the public consultation period.
 In Q1-22, the Company was in receipt of the public comments collated via the EIA public consultative period and in May-22, the Company submitted its final dossier containing its reply to all the EIA public comments.
+During the current period discussions continued to occur between the Company and key stakeholders including the recently elected Asturian Regional Government, led by Spain-based General Manager Jose Dominguez.
+Company representatives remain in constant communication with the Asturian Regional Government to progress EIA approvals and relevant zoning changes for Salave Gold that are critical to its development pathway.

-Following the consultation period, the Company has had constant dialogue in response to and following up additional queries and clarifications to the EIA and public comments.
-The Company continues to liaise with both the regional government and the local council regarding its permitting program. - (ii) Investigation Permit Sallave Extended: In Q1-22, the Company successfully rolled over its Sallave Investigation Permit with the Government of the Principality of Asturias for a further 3 years.
+Investigation Permit Sallave Extended: In Q1-22, the Company successfully rolled over its Sallave Investigation Permit with the Government of the Principality of Asturias for a further 3 years.
 The Sallave Investigation Permit allows Black Dragon the rights to align the location of the mineral resources with the investigation area, thereby retaining the exploration rights over Black Dragon's land package in a favourable geological setting outside of and contiguous to, the mining concessions that hosts the Salave Gold Deposit.
 Discussions are ongoing with the Government in managing the partial transformation of the Sallave Investigation Permit into a mining concession adjacent to the current Mining Rights of the Salave Gold Project.
 This Permit allows the Company to conduct exploration in the adjacent area to the Salave Gold Project.